zus2/PyTrain/README.md

-## Pybricks Train Controller script using asynchronous control for smoother more lifelike inertia effects.
+## Pybricks Train Controller script using asynchronous multitasking for smoother more lifelike inertia effects

-## Strictly Beta software in inital stages of development - no warranty, use at your own risk.
+## Strictly Beta software in inital stages of development - no warranty, use at your own risk

 ### Features: